viniciusgati/pirple-hw-2/README.md

 2. Users can log in and log out by creating or destroying a token. - ok

-3. When a user is logged in, they should be able to GET all the possible menu items (these items can be hardcoded into the system).
+3. When a user is logged in, they should be able to GET all the possible menu items (these items can be hardcoded into the system). - ok

 4. A logged-in user should be able to fill a shopping cart with menu items